 What are the Facts about Pain and Physiotherapy Treatments?

 Physiotherapy acts wonders when it comes to reducing pain.
 But what if the same therapy worsens the pain?
 Here are some crucial facts that will help you understand the relationship between pain and physiotherapy.

 You can expect slight discomfort after or during physiotherapy sessions.
 The physiotherapy treatments train your body to restore its normal health.
 You are most likely to be familiar with the discomfort if you go to gyms or exercise regularly.

 Discomfort is a part of the healing process

-Discomfort and soreness of muscles is a part of the healing process.
-Physiotherapy causes the affected areas to release the stress.
-This stress causes the discomfort.
-The stress goes away after a while and so does the discomfort.
+Discomfort and soreness of muscles are a part of the healing process.
+Physiotherapy causes the affected areas to release stress.
+This stress causes discomfort.
+The stress goes away after a while, and so does the discomfort.